 Lifetime: The amount the rate can change during the life of loan.
 So throughout the full 30 years, it can’t exceed this amount, or drop below this amount.

-Typically you might see caps structured like 6/2/6.
-This means the rate can change a full 6% once it initially becomes an adjustable-rate mortgage, then 2% each subsequent period, and 6% total throughout the life of the loan.
+Typically, you might see caps structured like 6/2/6.
+This means the rate can change a full 6% once it initially becomes an adjustable-rate mortgage, or 2% periodically, and 6% total throughout the life of the loan.
 And remember, the caps allow the interest rate to go both up and down.
 So if the market is improving, your adjustable-rate mortgage can go down!

 Why Choose an Adjustable-Rate Mortgage?